Tag: Extension

 He presented his findings in a poster at the 2025 meeting of the National Association of Community Development Extension Professionals, available here.

-He also compiled his findings in the following report, Land Grant Community and Economic Development Capacity in the Northeast.
+He also compiled his findings in the report, Land Grant Community and Economic Development Capacity in the Northeast.

 Read More